y-hatano-github/AzureFunctionJestSample/README.md

 # Azure Functions unit test with Jest
 ## What is this?
-This is a note to myself about unit tests in Azure functions with Jest.
+This is a note to myself for unit testing Azure functions written in typescript using Jest.
 Simple sample for unit test Azure Functions with Jest.

 ## Quick start